Jenny Schmidgall-Potter

-Jennifer Lynn Schmidgall-Potter (born January 12, 1979) is an American ice hockey player.
-She is a member of the United States women's national ice hockey team.
+Jennifer Lynn Schmidgall-Potter (born January 12, 1979) is an American former ice hockey player.
+She was a member of the United States women's national ice hockey team.
 She won a gold medal at the 1998 Winter Olympics, silver medals at the 2002 Winter Olympics and 2010 Winter Olympics, and a bronze medal at the 2006 Winter Olympics.
-After, she plays for the Minnesota Whitecaps of the Western Women's Hockey League, where she won the league championship and was named MVP for the 2008–09 season.
+After, she played for the Minnesota Whitecaps of the Western Women's Hockey League, where she won the league championship and was named MVP for the 2008–09 season.
 She was selected to the 2010 US Olympic team and was the only mother on the team.

 Playing career

 NCAA

 Her NCAA career included three years at the University of Minnesota Duluth, and one year at the University of Minnesota.
 Potter set an NCAA record (since tied) for most goals in one game with 6.
 This was accomplished on December 18, 2002 versus St. Cloud State.
 Potter is the all-time leading scorer in Bulldogs history and was named to the WCHA All-Decade team in 2009.
 She was a four-time All-American.
-On January 21, 2011, Jenny Potter, along with Bulldog alumni Caroline Ouellette and Maria Rooth took part in a ceremonial faceoff to mark the first ever game at Amsoil Arena.
+On January 21, 2011, Potter, along with Bulldog alumni Caroline Ouellette and Maria Rooth, took part in a ceremonial faceoff to mark the first-ever game at Amsoil Arena.

 Team USA

-Schmidgall-Potter has been on the US Women’s team since 1997, competing at three Winter Olympics, and at seven World Championships, winning gold medals in 2005, 2008, and 2009, and four silver medals in 1999, 2001, 2004, and 2007.
+Schmidgall-Potter has been on the US women’s team since 1997, competing at three Winter Olympics, and at seven World Championships, winning gold medals in 2005, 2008, and 2009, and four silver medals in 1999, 2001, 2004, and 2007.
 As a 19-year-old, Schmidgall-Potter was the second youngest player on the 1998 U.S. Olympic Team.
 In 1999, she led the U.S. in scoring at the IIHF Women’s World Championships with 12 points in five games as the U.S. won the Silver Medal.
-By winning the silver medal at the 2010 Olympics, Potter became the most decorated Olympic medalist in Minnesota-Duluth Bulldogs hockey history.
+By winning the silver medal at the 2010 Olympics, Potter became the most decorated Olympic medalist in Minnesota Duluth Bulldogs hockey history.

 Professional hockey

 Minnesota Whitecaps

-With the Minnesota Whitecaps, Potter was part of the first US based team to win the Clarkson Cup.
+With the Minnesota Whitecaps, Potter was part of the first US-based team to win the Clarkson Cup.
 With the Clarkson Cup victory, Potter became an unofficial member of the Triple Gold Club (women are not yet recognized by the IIHF), as she became one of only three women to win the Clarkson Cup, a gold medal in ice hockey at the 1998 Winter Olympics, and a gold medal at the IIHF women's world hockey championships.